 The impact of the GDPR is different for each business.
 It is very important that your organization complies with the new rules before the regulation enters into force in May 2018.

 How can Brand Compliance help you?

 Brand Compliance offers a total solution for visible compliance with the GDPR: From the certification standard, training, baseline measurement to the actual certification as proof of your GDPR compliance.

 - Certification standard: a practical framework for implementing the requirements of the GDPR

-- Training: you learn everything about the content of the GDPR and the application of the certification standard for your organisation in one day.
+- Training: you learn everything about the content of the GDPR and the application of the certification standard for your organization in one day.

-- Baseline measurement: our auditors examine where your organisation stands with regard to GDPR.
+- Pre-audit: our auditors examine where your organization stands with regard to GDPR.
 After one day at your location, you will receive a report with opportunities for improvement.